 Parents may be required to accompany their child through a school day to monitor and observe his or her behavior.
 Parents may be required to confer with school staff to concentrate efforts to assist a chronically misbehaving student.
-There will be two require Parent- Teacher Conferences parents need to attend either in person or via zoom (1st and 2nd trimester).
-Third trimester Parent-Teacher Conference will be only by request by teacher or by parent.

 Picking Up Students from School